-As part of the Administration’s efforts to support climate change preparedness and resilience planning -- and to advance the Energy Department’s goal of promoting energy security -- the Department is assessing the threats of climate change and extreme weather to the Nation's energy system, and developing methodologies, information, tools and energy technologies for enhancing climate resilience planning.
+As part of the Administration’s efforts to support climate change preparedness and resilience planning -- and to advance the Energy Department’s goal of promoting energy security -- the Department is assessing the threats of climate change and extreme weather to the Nation's energy system, and developing methodologies, information, tools and energy technologies for enhancing climate resilience planning and implementation.
 Two reports have been released that examine the current and potential future impacts of climate change and extreme weather on the U.S. energy sector.
 They also provide examples of resilience actions that have been taken, and opportunities to develop and deploy a climate-resilient energy system.
-In addition, EPSA has released a guide for assessing electricity sector vulnerabilities and developing resilience solutions, including: hardening existing assets; deploying more climate resilient technologies, including smart grids and microgrids; relocation; and improved policy and strategies to speed establishment of a more climate-resilient energy system.
+In addition, EPSA has released two guides for assessing electricity sector vulnerabilities and developing resilience solutions, including: hardening existing assets; deploying more climate resilient technologies, including smart grids and microgrids; relocation; and improved policy and strategies to speed establishment of a more climate-resilient energy system.
 One guide is focused broadly across multiple climate change and extreme weather threats, and the other is focused on sea level rise and storm surge.
-The guides provide an analytical framework for resilience planning as well as examples of climate resilience challenges and opportunities related to generation, transmission and distribution assets, and inclludes examples of tools, data and methods for conducting climate resilience analysis.
+The guides provide an analytical framework for resilience planning as well as examples of climate resilience challenges and opportunities related to generation, transmission and distribution assets, and include examples of tools, data and methods for conducting climate resilience analysis.
 In addition, DOE, in collaboration with electric utilities that are members of DOE's Parternership for Energy Sector Climate Resilience, has developed a summary of current practices and lessons learned in conducting vulnerability assessments.

 Not all areas of the U.S. face the same threats from climate change, and these reports identify various methodologies, tools, and information for assessing vulnerabilities and developing resilience solutions.
 By breaking the threats down region-by-region, these reports identify the most vulnerable spots in our energy infrastructure according to the climate-related impacts.
 Some key examples include:

 - Coastal energy infrastructure – Nearly all coastal energy assets are at risk from sea level rise, increasing storm intensity and higher storm surge and flooding.